cosmic-moon/calculator/README.md

 # Simple Web Calculator

 This is a simple web-based calculator that allows users to perform basic arithmetic operations including addition, subtraction, multiplication, and division.
+This code was converted into java script from python...

 ## Table of Contents
 - [Overview](#overview)